 For example an institution that provides free training in skills that can bring African participants into the 4th industrial revolution will have a high score and an exchange in Dubai suspected of money laundering will have a negative score.

 The value of the wallets that receive Afri downstream from an intervention as well as other inputs will credit that intervention with an impact factor.

 This impact factor can be further broken down into skills development, environment, governance and other categories as the need to measure specific aspects arises.

 Afri are only ever issued in return for development value delivered in Africa.
-Once someone has earned Afri you will be able to buy from them but The Afri Project will not sell Afri and there will be no initial coin offering (ICO)
+Once someone has earned Afri you will be able to buy from them but there will be no initial coin offering (ICO)

 You will be able to buy and sell Afri on exchanges.
-The first exchange has started test trading and will be available to the public after the offical launch.
+The first exchange is available at www.afrix.africa

 There is a growing list of suppliers that are willing to take Afri as payment.
-The list of founding suppliers will be announced at the official launch in June.
+For example the multi vendor platform www.weasyafrica.com is accepting Afri as a medium of exchange.

 There will be third party wallet suppliers like the exchanges and Azar Bank.
 These may have extra functionality like the ability to trade between Afri and your local currency or transact with online suppliers.